If you’ve been following our articles lately, then you’ve probably heard the phrase “entourage effect” being used quite often.

 - Flavonoids: These are important antioxidants that give plants their pigments and attract pollinator animals.
 In cannabis they’re referred to as cannaflavins.

 Cannabis has hundreds of different therapeutic compounds, most of which are stripped out when using products that contain cannabinoid isolates, such as CBD-only products.
 This isn’t to imply that CBD alone isn’t beneficial, because it certainly is and in specific cases it can be better to treat patients with only one compound.
-However, there are many instances where a patient could from the synergy of whole plant medicine.
+However, there are many instances where a patient could benefit from the synergy of whole plant medicine.
 The most popular and convenient methods of consuming the whole plant are either smoking or vaporizing, although the latter is notably healthier.

 Neurologist Ethan B. Russo, M.D., explains in a detailed study how every single part of the plant matters, from the most dominant cannabinoid to even trace amounts of terpenes.
 Each compound in the plant has a specific role and they all influence each other’s mechanisms when consumed together.